INDEX

 Climate-related Board of Directors and Committee Meetings Held

-Matters related to the Group’s ESG and SDG materiality, including important matters related to climate change, are in principle discussed and resolved by the Sustainability Committee twice a year, and reported to the Board of Directors at least once a year.
-Since the establishment of the Sustainability Committee in September 2021, that Committee has been actively discussing issues, adopting resolutions, and reporting to the Board of Directors.
-The main climate-related matters are as follows:
+As a general rule, material matters, including those related to climate change, are addressed by the Sustainability Committee twice a year, and their conclusions are reported to the Board of Directors at least once a year.
+The Seiko Group established the Sustainability Committee in September 2021, and since then, it has been actively discussing issues, making resolutions, and reporting those resolutions to the Board.
+The main climate-related matters decided are as follows:

 Month held Main climate-related content + output